artlu99/private-frame-artlu-xyz/README.md

 # REPO

-This is a vanilla Next14 App Router + React18 web app, ready to deploy to Vercel in a handful of clicks.
+This is a vanilla Next14 App Router + React18 app serving a simple Frog.fm frame, ready to deploy to Vercel in a handful of clicks.

 The UX works fine for me, and data is stored in Vercel's experimental `Edge Config Store`, which is so low-impact that it might as well be free forever.
 If you need more scale, portability, or ease of use, consider: